Developing Skills for Industry, Nonprofit & Government, Science Communications, or Academia

 The course begins by examining concepts associated with technology commercialization.
 Concepts include those that improve and accelerate the process, including decisions made by scientists at the research bench; the development, patenting, and licensing of new technologies; and the formation of entrepreneurial enterprises and the monetization of assets.

 The course is led by members of our Offices of Industrial Liaison and Therapeutics Alliances.
-Guest speakers present case studies on commercialization in life sciences and devices at NYU School of Medicine.
-See the course syllabus.
+Guest speakers present case studies on commercialization in life sciences and devices at NYU Grossman School of Medicine.

 Translating Cancer Discovery into Clinical Practice Course